Romance novel: Critical reception

 Some important literary figures received critical acclaim for their romance novels.
 For instance, the Nobel laureate Gabriel García Márquez received critical praise for his romance novel Love in the Time of Cholera.

-Arthur Schopenhauer held that, if poets and novelists across continents have not stopped producing romance novels since millennials, it is because no other topic is more relevant and so the theme never gets old.
+Arthur Schopenhauer held that, if poets and novelists across continents have not stopped producing romance novels since millennia, it is because no other topic is more relevant and so the theme never gets old.
 According to Schopenhauer, romance/love is more important than other topics because it affects the species (not only the individual), in the sense that romance and partner choice is generally a prerequisite to have offspring and continue maintaining the human species in future generations of humankind.

 Despite recent rehabilitation and merging of the genre with other genres, there is sometimes a negative stigma with the romance novel.
-Some dedicated readers are embarrassed to admit to buying or even reading the books.
-The romance genre has sometimes generated criticism.
+As such, some dedicated readers are embarrassed to admit to buying or even reading the books.
 Some critics point to a lack of suspense, as it may seem obvious that the hero and heroine will eventually resolve their issues, and wonder whether it is beneficial "for women to be whiling away so many hours reading impossibly glamorized love stories."
 According to fiction author Melissa Pritchard, a romance novel "perpetuates something slightly dangerous, that there's this notion, that there's this perfect love out there, and it can distract you from the work of loving yourself."

 Romance novelists attribute the stigma to the fact that romance is, according to some, a genre "written almost exclusively by women for women."
 Romance novelist Jennifer Crusie counters that in the modern romance novel "a woman is rewarded with unconditional love [only] if she remains true to herself," while novelist Susan Elizabeth Phillips believes that romance novels are popular because the heroine typically wins, sometimes overcoming great odds so that she is no longer a victim.

+Peer-reviewed academic scholarship examining romance novels has increased enormously in the last few decades.
+Scholars are analysing the significance and impact of the genre, increasingly from a feminist, gender and equity studies perspective.
+The profile of the romance genre has also been raised by the financial and critical success of the adaptations of two successful series of novels: Outlander by Diana Gabaldon, and Bridgerton by Julia Quinn, by paid television network, STARZ and streaming service, Netflix.
+In 2022, it was announced that the best-selling "cult" Winston Brother series by self-published "smart-romance" author, Penny Reid, has been optioned for a television adaptation by Tomorrow Studios.

+Debates about whether these novels fall inside or outside the contemporary romance genre, and the extent to which they transcend the genre to be multi-genre, has received mainstream media attention in part due to Gabaldon's frequent and prominent assertions that her Outlander series is not Romance Fiction.
+However, both scholarly analysis and the conversations between Gabaldon and her publisher about whether to market the books as romances, reveal that the discourse about genre labels is more nuanced.